 This course examines the key environmental laws, policies, and regulatory agencies of the United States.
-These are examined to provide a historical context as well as a contemporary
+These are examined to provide a historical context as well as a contemporary understanding of environmental decision making at the federal, state, and local level.

-ESCI 361 Introduction to Geographic Information Systems 3 credit hours
+ESCI 361 Introduction to Geographic Information Systems